-55 4.3.
+4.3.
 Time calibration

-HPS is a high rate experiment, up to 1 MHz per crystal and 30 MHz for the whole calorimeter, with a 15 MeV threshold and for typical run conditions.
-The time calibration is thus a key element for reducing backgrounds for accidentals and measuring well correlated two cluster events.
+HPS is a high rate experiment, up to 1 MHz per crystal and 30 MHz for the whole calorimeter, with a 15 MeV threshold per crystal during typical run conditions.
+The time calibration is a key element for reducing backgrounds for accidentals and determining which clusters are coincident.